Pi Day 2021: The best pizza and pie deals

 Welcome back to Fun with Calendars.
-As you probably know, May 4 is now widely referred to as May the Fourth, a Star Wars-inspired play on "May the Force be with you."
+As you probably know, May 4 is now widely referred to as May the Fourth, a play on Star Wars' famous saying, "May the Force be with you."
 March 10 has evolved into the Nintendo-centric Mario Day, because "Mar10."
-And let's not forget the best day in the whole wide world: March 14, otherwise known as Pi Day because of the eponymous mathematical constant that begins with, you guessed it, "3.14."
+And let's not forget the best day in the whole wide world: March 14, otherwise known as Pi Day because of the eponymous mathematical constant that begins with "3.14."

-Wait, we're celebrating math now?
+Wait, we're celebrating math this weekend?
 No, food: Say it out loud and it becomes "Pie Day."
-Hence an abundance of deals and promotions centered around pizzas and baked goods.
+Hence an abundance of deals and promotions centered on pizzas and pies.
 Below I've rounded up some of my favorites, as I do every year, though this list is by no means complete.
 There may be local stores and restaurants offering discounts and giveaways as well, so check in with your nearby pizza joints, bakeries and the like.

 Pi Day through time: From Linux to Einstein to Steph CurrySee all photos